Official Slow Pitch Softball Rules

 - If a team is still not ready to play after 10 minutes, it shall incur an additional 2 run penalty.

 - If a team is not ready to play after 15 minutes, it shall forfeit the game, with the opposing team receiving a total of 6 runs, for a final score of 6 - 0.

-FOR ALL RULES NOT COVERED ABOVE, WE WILL REVERT TO NSA SOFTBALL RULES.
+FOR ALL RULES NOT COVERED ABOVE, WE WILL REVERT TO NATIONAL SOFTBALL ASSOCIATION (NSA) RULES.